Wednesday, 15th December, 2021.

 The above selection of FAQs are examples of the issues that will be tackled during this Workshop.
 The programme is constantly reviewed to feature newly emerging issues.
 Using examples and exercises we will provide you with our view as to the correct way to handle these cases … but our view is always backed up by references to the relevant legislation so that you may research the point and take your own view.
 The web of commencement orders, modification orders and transitional regulations can be very difficult to navigate – we will ensure that you know exactly where to look in order to decide whether a person may claim HB or continue receiving HB.

-We are always pleased to arrange most of our Workshops, such as this one, for staff from an individual organisation to be held at their own training venue.
+We are always pleased to arrange most of our Workshops, such as this one, for staff from an individual organisation.
 Please email us with your requirements for details.